dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 Click the **Save** button and wait for the slot type to be processed.

-After processing of the previous slot type completes click again in the **Add a Slot Type** button, provide `PIZZA_TOPPINGS` for the slot type name and some sample values, for example:
+After processing of the previous slot type completes, click the **Add a Slot Type** button again and provide `PIZZA_TOPPINGS` for the slot type name and some sample values.
+For example:

 ```
 Pepperoni